 Please scroll down to below recipe card for exact measurements.

-- Corn starch or potato starch: to make the beef crispy!
-Avoid using rice flour or tapioca starch as these two will make the beef pieces stick to one another.
+- Cornstarch: or substitute with potato starch.
+Avoid using rice flour or tapioca starch as this makes the beef slices stick to each other.

 - Fresh Ginger: or substitute with ½ teaspoon ginger powder.